-When shopping for items on eBay.com, you may notice that some items can be posted internationally through the Global Postage Programme.
+When shopping on eBay, you may notice that some items offered by sellers in the US and the UK have customs services and international tracking provided.
+These items can be posted internationally through the Global Shipping Programme.

-The Global Postage Programme makes it easier for buyers in some countries outside the US to purchase items from US sellers.
-The seller sends the item to a global postage provider located in the US and the global postage provider sends the item to you.
-Using a global postage provider enables sellers to offer international postage at competitive rates and may allow items to be dispatched more quickly.
-In addition, your purchase is eligible for coverage through eBay Buyer Protection and PayPal Buyer Protection.
+The Global Shipping Programme makes it easier for buyers in some countries outside the UK and US to purchase items from these sellers.
+The UK or US seller sends the item to a local global postage provider, and the global postage provider sends the item to you.

-When you purchase an item through the Global Postage Programme, you receive international tracking at no additional charge and pay any applicable import charges upfront.
-There are no additional charges at delivery.
-You'll see an estimate of the international postage charges and any import charges in the item listing.
-The final charges appear at checkout.
+When you view an item that's being offered to you through the Global Shipping Programme, you'll see an estimate of the international postage charges and any import charges in the item listing.
+Once you purchase the item, the final charges appear at checkout.

-Import charges include certain fees, such as export classification, importation risk premium, and variance fees, which are assessed by the global postage provider as part of the services provided by the Global Postage Programme.
-These fees are in addition to the customs duties and taxes imposed by country tax and customs officials.
-For additional information about applicable fees, see the eBay Global Postage Programme Buyer Terms & Conditions.
+Import charges include certain fees, such as export classification, importation risk premium, and variance fees, which are assessed by the global postage provider as part of the services provided by the Global Shipping Programme.
+These fees are in addition to any customs duties and taxes imposed by country tax and customs officials.
+For additional information about applicable fees, see the eBay Global Shipping Programme Buyer Terms & Conditions.

-During checkout, you'll see the final charges which include the item cost, the postage costs (both domestic and international), and any import charges.
-The postage costs include any US domestic postage fees charged by the seller, as well as programme fees, international postage charges, fuel surcharges, and processing and handling fees.
+During checkout, you see the final charges for your item, including the item cost, the postage costs, and any import charges.
+The postage costs include any UK or US domestic postage fees charged by the seller, as well as programme fees, international postage charges, fuel surcharges, and processing and handling fees.

-Note: International postage cost is calculated based on a number of factors including your delivery address, package weight, and package dimensions.
-A network of postage carriers is used to provide fast and reliable international postage at competitive rates.
+Note: International postage costs are calculated based on a number of factors including your delivery address, package weight, and package dimensions.

 After you've completed checkout, you can review these charges on the Order details page.
 The Order details page shows the total charges and the payment amounts to the seller and global postage provider.

-Note: The Request total from the seller link is not available for Global Postage Programme purchases.
-You'll see the total, including postage, after you've purchased the item.
+Note: The Request total from the seller link is not available for Global Shipping Programme purchases.
+You'll see the total, including postage, when you purchase the item.

-After receiving your payment, the seller sends your item to a US postage centre.
-The postage provider processes the package, completes customs forms, pays applicable import charges, and sends the package to the address that you specified at the time of purchase.
-Items that are dispatched through the Global Postage Programme generally arrive within 1 week after leaving the US postage centre.
+After receiving your payment, the seller sends your item to a local US or UK Shipping Centrecentre.
+International experts at the UK or US Shipping Centre process the package, complete customs forms, pays applicable import charges, and sends the package to the address that you specified at the time of purchase.
+Items that are dispatched through the Global Shipping Programme generally arrive within 1 week after leaving the UK or US Shipping Centre.

-Once the seller has posted your item, you'll receive an email letting you know that the item has been dispatched.
-The email includes a global tracking number which enables you to track your item as it travels from the US postage centre to you.
+Once the seller has posted your item, you receive an email letting you know that the item has been dispatched.
+The email includes a global tracking number which enables you to track your item as it travels from the UK or US Shipping Centre to you.
 The global tracking number can also be found in My eBay and on the Order details page.

 The item hasn't